cristibaluta/Jirassic/README.md

 ![Screenshot](https://s1.postimg.org/tq0jtk65b/Screen_Shot_2017-04-01_at_17.45.21.png)

 # Compile
-Xcode8 and swift3 is needed.
+Xcode9 and swift4 is needed.
 Use the target 'Jirassic macOS' because it is configured to run without signing, that means backup to iCloud will not be available.
 If you need iCloud you can use the Jirassic AppStore target after you create your own iCloud container and provisioning.
-The downside is you can't commit to the project with that target modified and pulling changes might have conflicts.

 # Licence & contribution
-Jirassic is a paid software in the Appstore, for this reason you are not allowed to resell or distribute this software.
-It is not recommended to take it from unknown sources either, you don't know what malicious changes someone did to it.
+Jirassic is free in the Appstore but with some IAP for some features, for this reason you are not allowed to resell or distribute this software.
 If you wish to contribute with code note that you will not be paid, we still hope you contribute with creating issues to make it a better software.